GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 This page describes how you publish a new extension or theme ("item") to the Chrome Web Store.

+{% Aside 'note' %}

-<div class="aside aside--note">To publish updates to an existing item, or to update the percent rollout, see <a href="/webstore/update">Updating your Chrome Web Store item</a>.
-To learn about group publishers, see <a href="/webstore/group-publishers">Set up group publishing</a>.</div>
+To publish updates to an existing item, or to update the percent rollout, see [Updating your Chrome Web Store item](/webstore/update).
+To learn about group publishers, see [Set up group publishing](/webstore/group-publishers).

+{% endAside %}

 Before you publish an extension, you need to load it locally and test that it works, as described in [Hello extensions][3].
 Make sure that it runs correctly and that all its functionality works as you